 Remember that birds (especially larger birds) use their beak as a third hand for balance and will often reach out to hang on while stepping up.
 You must attempt to show confidence and try not to move.
 Pulling away suddenly may frighten your bird and lead to a bite.
 Your bird may also learn to control you by simply reaching out with the beak to make you "go away".
 Food may help to distract your bird as well as reward it.
 Friends and family should be coached and encouraged to work with your bird in the same way.
 You have now made great steps forward in the training process.
 Touching, petting, head-scratching, and snuggling will follow from here with persistence and patience.

 What if my bird bites me?

-How do I get my bird to talk?
+Can my bird learn to talk?

 Budgies, Cockatiels, various Amazon parrots, African Grey parrots, Cockatoos, and Macaws all have the capacity to "talk" or mimic speech.
 Some species speak better than others do.
 Even among the same species, some individuals may never talk while others will not stop talking.
 Individuals may develop extensive vocabularies of words, songs, verse, whistles, sneezing, coughing, and electronic noises such as telephones.
 The bird is simply mimicking what it hears, and it will generally repeat sounds it hears frequently.
 Many words and sounds that a bird is capable of learning are those that happen all the time, even though you did not sit down and "teach" the bird.
 Generally, males tend to be better talkers but there are wonderfully talented female talkers.
 Some suggest that you do not teach your bird to whistle since this is easy and may be preferred to talking.
 Once again, it takes time, patience, and repetition to train a bird.